Cam-4587/Portfolio-2-Flags-Of-The-World-Quiz/README.md

 ![incorrect answer](<assets/images/read_me_images/incorrect_answer.png>)

 ## Timer
 In the top right-hand corner of the quiz section, there is a timer that counts down from 15.
-Between 15 and 10 seconds the timer is red, between 10 and 5 seconds the timer is orange, between 5 and 0 seconds the timer is red and when time has run out the timer turns blue and a message of Time out is displayed.
+Between 15 and 10 seconds the timer is red, between 10 and 5 seconds the timer is orange, between 5 and 0 seconds the timer is red and when time has run out the timer turns blue and a message of 'Time out' is displayed.
 When the timer runs out the correct answer is highlighted and the next button is displayed.
 This gives the user a clear visual cue as to how much time they have left to answer the question but being placed in the corner of the quiz area won't distract them from the quiz section.

 ![timer with different times and different background colours](<assets/images/read_me_images/timer.png>)